prebid/prebid.github.io/overview/prebid-management-committees.md

 layout: page_v2
 title: Prebid Management Committees
 description: Committees for the sub-projects of Prebid Org
-pid: 3
-is_top_nav: yeah
-top_nav_section: overview
-nav_section: intro
 sidebarType: 2
 ---

 # Project Management Committees

-Project Management Committees are established by resolution of the Board, to be responsible for the active management of one or more Github repositories, which are also identified by resolution of the Board.
+Project Management Committees are responsible for the active management of one or more Github repositories, which are also identified by resolution of the Board.

+They meet periodically to:

+- establish and prioritize roadmap items
+- discuss issues and policies
+- develop development plans

+The currently active committees follow.

 ## Prebid.js

-Scope: Prebid.js and related repositories
+Scope: Prebid.js and related repositories<br/>
+Description: browser-based header bidding<br/>
+Chair: Matt Kendall (AppNexus)<br/>
 GitHub Repositories:

 + https://github.com/prebid/prebid.js